§ 5811 Findings.

 (o) "Reimbursement for expenditures" means any payments to a public officer for expenses incurred by that public officer.

 (p) "Time or demand deposits" means checking and savings account in banks or deposits or share in savings and loan institutions, credit unions or money market funds.

 64 Del.
 Laws, c.
 110, § 1; 64 Del.
 Laws, c.
 223, § 1; 67 Del.
 Laws, c.
 418, § 1; 69 Del.
 Laws, c.
 467, § 20; 71 Del.
 Laws, c.
 176, § 35; 72 Del.
 Laws, c.
 190, § 4; 72 Del.
 Laws, c.
 338, § 6; 75 Del.
 Laws, c.
 57, §§ 1-3; 76 Del.
 Laws, c.
 213, §§ 52-55; 77 Del.
 Laws, c.
 193, § 1; 77 Del.
 Laws, c.
 227, § 1; 79 Del.
 Laws, c.
 110, § 1; 79 Del.
 Laws, c.
 127, § 1; 79 Del.
 Laws, c.
 189, § 1.;

 § 5813 Report disclosing financial information.

-(a) Every public officer as defined in § 5812 of this title shall file a report disclosing financial interests, as hereinafter provided.
-Each report shall be on a form prescribed by the Commission, shall be signed by the public officer and shall include at least the following information:
+(a) Every public officer as defined in § 5812 of this title shall electronically file a report disclosing financial interests, as hereinafter provided.
+Each electronic report shall be submitted and electronically verified through the database maintained by the Commission for such records and shall include at least the following information:

 (1) The name and position of the public officer; and